 Clinical Supervision

-As a licensed clinical supervisor, I provide holistic and relational supervision that honors both professional development and personal growth.
-I support new clinicians in integrating theory, ethics, and cultural context — while also tending to the heart of the work: who you are, who you serve, and who you are becoming.
+As licensed clinical supervisors, we provide holistic and relational supervision that honors both professional development and personal growth. we support new clinicians in integrating theory, ethics, and cultural context — while also tending to the heart of the work: who you are, who you serve, and who you are becoming.

 • A black chalice filled with smoking incense, placed on a decorated cloth with colorful embroidered patterns, accompanied by a small clay bowl with white stones, a clay pot with painted designs, and a wooden tool with a candle on the side.